tdwg/bdq/tg2/_build_review/templates/guide/bdqffdq/bdqffdq-header.md

 Each description of a data quality Test SHOULD include the properties and related instances described in the following paragraphs.

+Each instance of `bdqffdq:UseCase` SHOULD have one `bdqffdq:hasFitnessRequirements` datatype property enumerating the general fitness requirements of data for that use.

 The `bdqffdq:hasUseCase` object property SHOULD have an individual with a type that is a subclass of `bdqffdq:Policy` as its subject.

 The `bdqffdq:hasUseCase` object property MAY have an individual from the `bdq:` vocabulary that represents a `bdqffdq:UseCase` as its object.